offby1/django-simple-deploy/docs/quick_starts/quick_start_flyio.md

 - You must be using Git to track your project.
 - You need to be tracking your dependencies with a `requirements.txt` file, or be using Poetry or Pipenv.
-- The [Fly.io CLI](https://fly.io/docs/hands-on/install-flyctl/) must be installed on your system.
+- You must have an active Fly.io account, and the [Fly.io CLI](https://fly.io/docs/hands-on/install-flyctl/) must be installed on your system.

 ## Configuration-only deployment